-Effective, January 1, 2012 the Company agreed to enter into an employment agreement with Mr Towns to replace the existing consulting agreement.
-Mr Towns agreed to temporarily continue at a rate of \$12,500 per month to allow him to work for Bearing Resources.
+Effective, January 1, 2012 the Company agreed to enter into an employment agreement with Mr. Towns to replace the existing consulting agreement.
+Mr. Towns agreed to temporarily continue at a rate of \$12,500 per month to allow him to work for Bearing Resources until such time as his employment agreement is terminated by the Company or he resigns.